-Cultural Diversity & Ethical Boundaries: Coping with the Challenges
+Cross Cultural Equity, Cultural Diversity, the Marginalized, & Ethical Boundaries: Coping with the Challenges

 The concepts of transference and countertransference can be utilized in multicultural counseling.
 They serve to frame strong and irrational reactions by both the client and the counselor in terms of cultural conflict and cultural identity development.

 In order for the concept of transference to be useful, one must go beyond the traditional analytical framework of the counselor as representative of the primary caretaker to the counselor as representative of a culture.
 Depending on clients’ form of second culture acquisition and level of cultural identity development, they will, play out issues significant to cultural differences.
 For example, minority clients at the conformity stage easily will idealize a counselor from the dominant culture.
 From a multicultural perspective, it would be wrong to interpret such idealization as having to do with childhood dependency issues.
 Rather, it is more a function of how these minority clients see themselves in relation to the dominant culture.
 In a similar vein, a minority client at the resistance stage will transfer anger and depreciation to a counselor from the dominant culture, now seen as an instrument of oppression.
 Again, within the multicultural perspective, such transference should not be seen as stemming from conflicts with primary caretakers but as the result of this minority client’s stage of development and how the client sees himself or herself in relation to the dominant culture.
 In short, when working with clients from nondominant cultures, transference issues based on race, ethnicity, sexual orientation, or gender will have more to do with the client’s level of cultural identity development than with primary caretakers.